wowinter13/wowinter13/README.md

 - [`OpenCryptoList.xyz`](https://opencryptolist.xyz/?ref=github) – to help new developers interested in the blockchain industry make their first contributions to blockchain-related projects.
 - [`solvitor.xyz`](https://solvitor.xyz/?ref=github) – to get IDL info from closed-source Solana programs (an AI-based reverse engineering tool)
 - [`ShareSpeak.co`](https://sharespeak.co/?ref=github) – an AI-powered invisible teleprompter made for screencasters.
 - [`IndexMachine.co`](https://indexmachine.co/?ref=github) – to get your website indexed by Google, Bing, ChatGPT, X, and other search engines.
 Drive more SEO traffic.
-(WIP)